-Counterweight and optional attached slab are installed and removed using hydraulic cylinders controlled by a counterweight control panel located on each side of the superstructure.
+Counterweight is installed and removed using hydraulic cylinders controlled by a counterweight control panel located on each side of the superstructure.
 The counterweight assembly is held in place by a hydraulic cylinder and locking pins with pin clips.

-Counterweight and slab are lowered or lifted from two centering pins located on the rear deck.
+Counterweight is lowered or lifted from two centering pins located on the rear deck.